One of the biggest obstacles every land investor has to wrestle with is how to find the “market value” of vacant land.

 Is the property situated in a flood zone?

-- When properties are located within a flood zone, the cost of flood insurance has to potential to be very expensive, and this added cost of property ownership can have a major impact on the feasibility of building a home on the property (and since many people buy land with the intent of building something on it, this is a very relevant detail).
+- When properties are located within a flood zone, the cost of flood insurance can be very expensive, and this added cost of property ownership can have a major impact on the feasibility of building a home on the property (and since many people buy land with the intent of building something on it, this is a very relevant detail).
 To get an idea for whether a property is situated within a flood zone, check out the FEMA website or FreeFlood.com and do a property search to see if your property is situated within or nearby a flood zone.

 Valuation Hacks For The Savvy Investor